 A potentiometer is a variable resistor used to vary the resistance in a circuit by rotating a knob.
 This is used to vary voltages in any circuit or to control current flow in a circuit.
 It contains three pins; the first one is used as an input and the second is for ground connection, and the third is situated in the corner as the output pin.

-But before we proceed, let me explain something to you more clearly.
+Before we proceed, let me explain something more clearly.

 We will now apply the step-response signal for 4 to 5 ms (well, generally 5ms).
 In that particular time, the capacitor will charge via R1 and variable resistor and will discharge via R2.
 The discharge time here is set to less than 1 ms and is done via the python code shown below.
-As this cycle continues for charging and discharging, the code acts as a counter and provides values equivalent to the step-response read by the RPi.
-This is how the RPi reads the entire analog signal with a potentiometer’s help in a step-response circuit.
+As this cycle continues for charging and discharging, the code acts as a counter and provides values equivalent to the step-response read by the Raspberry Pi.
+This is how the Raspberry Pi reads the entire analog signal with a potentiometer’s help in a step-response circuit.

 Run the code by typing the following command in the terminal: